andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-public-over-private.md

 Whenever possible, I prefer `public` over the other access modifiers to help enable testing for my apps.

-So when is &#8220;whenever possible&#8221;?
+So when is "whenever possible&#8221;?

 <a name="reason-for-existence" class="jump-target"></a>

 #### Public when part of a Type's reason for existence

 Obviously, properties and functions that are part of a Type's core purpose can be marked `public`.
-My practice is to decide, &#8220;Is this function why this Type exists?&#8221;.
+My practice is to decide, "Is this function why this Type exists?&#8221;.
 If so, I mark it as `public`.

 Note also that the Type itself needs to be marked public if it's going to be visible to your unit tests.